Founded in 1897, the Old Lennoxville Golf Club is the oldest nine-hole course in Canada (RCGA).

 Many of you are wondering what will happen with the 2020 Golf Season.
 We hope this message provides some answers as we all try to manage our affairs best we can during this difficult period.
 Like all Québec golf clubs, we are also complying and supporting the directives and guidelines imposed by our government and associated health organizations.

-Please note that all indoor and outdoor installations remain off-limits.
+Please note that all indoor and outdoor installations remain off-limits until the opening on May 20th.
 This includes our Pro Shop, Clubhouse and all fairways, greens and the driving range.
 As much as I can’t wait to see you, thank you staying away and discouraging people from visiting our course.
 The government is enabling us to proceed with maintenance and repair work with a reduced staff, while respecting social distancing protocol and sanitary procedures currently in place.

 As such, for the past few weeks, Gary Labrecque and I have slowly started to open the course as best as possible.